-Paramount Direct-to-Consumer, a publicly owned entity headquartered in the US and a segment of Paramount Global, was founded in 2019, operates with approximately 40,870 employees, and reported $8.6B in revenue as of 2025.
-Functioning primarily as entertainment providers, the company specializes in delivering its content directly to consumers through digital streaming platforms.
-Its portfolio includes the subscription service Paramount+, the free ad-supported platform Pluto TV, the premium network Showtime, the African American-focused BET+, and the preschool streaming service Noggin.
+Paramount Direct-to-Consumer is publicly owned and headquartered in the US.
+Founded in 2019, this segment of Paramount Global operates with approximately 40,870 employees and reported $8.6B in revenue as of 2025.
+The company functions as the direct-to-consumer (D2C) segment of Paramount Global (formerly ViacomCBS), focusing on delivering its content directly to consumers through digital streaming platforms.
+This segment encompasses several key entertainment providers, including the subscription service Paramount+, the free ad-supported platform Pluto TV, the premium network Showtime, the African American-focused BET+, and the preschool streaming service Noggin.

 Subscribe for full access to Paramount Direct-to-Consumer's products in full detail